Michae1CC/aws-cdk-examples/dynamo-vpc-gateway-endpoint/README.md

 Compute within the private subnet will be able to query the table for feature flags via a Gateway Endpoint.
 An Gateway Endpoint provides network access to S3 or Dynamo without the need for a NAT gateway.
-This work by attaching new routes to the designated subnet route tables.
+This works by attaching new routes to the designated subnet route tables.
 The CDK used to create the dynamo table and Gateway Endpoint are shown below.